Skip to content

 For some participants the best work isn't a job, it's a business shaped entirely around them.
 We build a real micro enterprise around what someone is already into, and work alongside them at every step so they grow into running it themselves.

-Talk to us about a pilot →
+Talk to us about getting started →

 A business built around the person